-Bolton was known to be owned by Sir John Haliburton in 1389 The Parish Church was first erected circa 1244 under the superiority of the Canons of Holyrood Abbey.
+Bolton East Lothian was known to be owned by Sir John Halliburton in 1389 The Parish Church was first erected circa 1244 under the superiority of the Canons of Holyrood Abbey.
 The church became a ruin and a new church was built by Gilbert Burns brother of Robert Burns.

 Bolton Parish Church East Lothian

 The Grave of Gilbert Burns and his children Isabella, Agnes and Janet his mother Agnes Broun and sister Annabella.